matteosaponati/matteosaponati.github.io/_pages/research-feedback-control.md

   </div>

   <br>
-  To capitalize on the features and characteristics of neuromorphic devices, I develop the optimizer based on control feedback and target learning.
-Specifically, a control systems receives the activity of a subset of neurons in the network and a target activity for these neurons.
-These controller computes the error of the network and steers its activity by sending feedback spikes.
-Each neurons adjusts its weights online proportionally to the control feedback.
+  To capitalize on the features and characteristics of neuromorphic devices, I develop an optimizer based on feedback control and target-driven learning.
+In this approach, a control system monitors the activity of a subset of neurons in the network and compares it to a desired target activity.
+The controller computes the network's error and sends feedback spikes to guide its activity toward the target.
+Each neuron then adjusts its weights in real time, making proportional changes based on the feedback it receives.
    <br><br>

   <div style="text-align: center;">